Joao-M-Silva/padel_analytics/README.md

 ````
 Note: currently this implementation assumes a fixed camera setup.
 As a result, a UI for selecting court keypoints will pop up asking you to select 12 unique court keypoints that are further used for homographic computations.
 Please refer to main.py lines 24-38.
 #### VRAM requirements:
 Using the default batch sizes one will need to have at least 8GB of VRAM.
-Reduce batch sizes accordingly editing the config.py file if needed due to memory constraints.
+Reduce batch sizes editing the config.py file accordingly to your needs.

 ![inference](https://github.com/user-attachments/assets/5a7432ff-35a6-4db4-acc2-cdb760b4bd8d)